top of page

 1. Preheat the oven to 180 C or 160 C fan

 2. In a mixing bowl: add the ground almonds, coconut, vegan butter, salt and sugar.
-Sift in the flour, bicarb and baking powder and mix using a handheld mixer.
+Mix using a handheld mixer for a few minutes, until well combined.

-4. Spoon the mixture into the prepared cake tin and sprinkle with a bit more coconut flakes on top.
+6. Spoon the batter into the prepared cake tin and sprinkle with a bit more coconut flakes on top.

-5. Bake the cake in the middle shelf of the oven for 1 hour.
-Check after an hour if the cake is done.
+7. Bake the cake in the middle shelf of the oven for 1 hour.
+Check after 50 minutes if the cake is done.
 You can check this by poking either a sharp knife or baking needle into the centre of the cake.
 If the knife/needle comes out clean it means the cake is done.
-If not, let the cake bake for another 8 - 10 min before checking again.
+If not, let the cake bake for another 8 - 10 min or until the cake is done.

 A few helpful tip! (as mentioned above)